csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Tianyu Wu: Edited methodology in the final paper.

 # Member Contributions - Checkpoint 2
-Eliana Laudadio: Edited final paper so it is easier to understand, added 11 citations to related works, edited overall paper to make it flow better, fixed references page.
+Eliana Laudadio: Edited final paper so it is easier to understand, added 11 citations to related works, edited overall paper to make it flow better, fixed references page, began results section.

 # Future Member Contributions
 Eliana Laudadio: Add results of study to the final paper.